surge-synthesizer/surge-synthesizer.github.io/rack_xt_manual/rack_xt_manual.md

 For a few oscillators there are modes other than reset.
 String, Twist and Window/WaveTable in one shot mode toggle from "Reset" to "Trig" to indicate that the init action restarts playback.

-In String it re-fills the burst buffer.
+In String it re-fills the burst buffer and resets the modelling delay lines.

-In Twwist it re-triggers the built in LPG.
+In Twist it re-triggers the built in LPG.

 In Window/WaveTable in one shot mode it starts the one shot again.
 This mode is only active if you have loaded a wavetable which acts as a one shot.
 In this case, the playback on trigger will start from the morph value which